Ficool

 This did not mean one couldn't sense its presence, especially someone like him, an Authority Wealder who had enhanced senses and noticed the smallest discrepancies in his surroundings.

-There was a certain heavy, suppressive air to the surroundings, similar to how one felt when speaking to someone of a higher rank, greatly limiting the use of his ability.
-The strings of fate he witnessed all too often were all but gone, absorbed by the dark sludge.
+There was a certain heavy, suppressive air pressing down on him, similar to how one felt when speaking to someone of a higher rank, greatly limiting the use of his ability.

-This left him with a certain loneliness; they had accompanied him all his life, even if he could not see them for most of it.
+This left him with a certain loneliness.
+They had accompanied him all his life, even if he could not see them for most of it.

-Of course, he did not think of the humane hierarchy when thinking about the suppressive force, a construct clumsily created to give people something to strive for, to give them something to feel superior about, to give them a certain meaning in life.
-A meaning that was all so absent in its vastness.
+Of course, he did not think of the humane hierarchy when thinking about the suppressive force, a construct clumsily created to give people something to strive for.

 A clumsy, twisted imitation of the natural order.